- For Professionals

 PHIUS+ Certified and Pre-Certified projects now total more than 1 million square feet across 1,200 units nationwide.
 The cost-optimized PHIUS+2015 Standard is spurring new growth in passive buildings from coast to coast, with the most significant gains coming from the multifamily housing sector.

-In addition to the DOE, PHIUS has also established strategic relationships with key organizations including RESNET and the Home Innovation Research Labs, among others.
-The organization has received funding from the Richard King Mellon Foundation and the John D. and Katherine T. MacArthur Foundation.
+In addition to the Department of Energy, Building Science Corporation, and Fraunhofer Institute for Building Physics, PHIUS has established strategic relationships with key organizations including RESNET, The Rocky Mountain Institute, and the Home Innovation Research Labs, among others.

 Through its Passive House Alliance US (PHAUS) program, a membership-based organization with over 800 members across 18 local chapters and dozens of corporate sponsors, PHIUS is building a robust national network of passive building communities across North America.